chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Thu May 17 16:44:49 CDT 2018

 I opened my terminal to code on Thu May 24 17:16:25 CDT 2018

+Cron job completed on Mon May 28 14:00:00 CDT 2018, server backup complete.